futzu/SCTE-35_HLS_x9k3/README.md

 ```
 * x9k3 will insert the SCTE35 Cue to the m3u8 at the PTS
-* Example:  /DAvAAAAAAAA///wFAUAAAASf+/+dcFLSn4AZv8wAAES/wAKAAhDVUVJAAAAEuqoRz8=  will be inserted at 21946.651167
   ```smalltalk
   pypy3 x9k3.py -i  noscte35.ts  -s sidecar.txt
   ```